Jakkins/Server-with-HTTPS/Server2 - Simple Sec Layer/README.md

 "A server certificate is sent from the server to the client at the start of a session and is used by the client to authenticate the server"
   - Of the two, server certificates are more commonly used.
 In fact, it's integral to every SSL or TLS session.
 Client certificates are not.
 They're rarely used because:

-##### Truststore
-"Determines the remote authentication credentials which should be trusted"
-##### Keystore
-"Determines the authentication credentials to send to the remote host"

 ##### PKI
 A public key infrastructure (PKI) consists of:
   - A certificate authority (CA) that stores, issues and signs the digital certificates;